Summary: In this laboratory, you will experiment with the use and application of some of Scheme's basic input and output procedures.

 are supposed to do.
 You may find

-For each of the parts of this exercise, you should use something like
+For each of part of this exercise, you should use something like

 (define val (read))